Records of the Agency for International Development (RG 286)

 Records of predecessor agencies (the Economic Cooperation Administration, Mutual Security Agency, Foreign Operations Administration, and the International Cooperation Administration) are in RG 469: Records of the Foreign Assistance Agencies, 1948-1961.
 While the majority of the records in this record group are dated after 1961, the files may contain some documentation of predecessor organizations brought forward into later files.

 AID did not maintain a central filing system.
 Instead, each operating bureau or office maintained its own records, often using a filing scheme similar to that used by the Department of State.
 Using published sources such as agency reports and telephone books, organization manuals, and references in the records, researchers must identify the office or offices that dealt with the subject of research in order to locate documentation of interest.

 Mission records contain mainly subject or program records; records from the headquarters also contain documentation relating to projects overseen by the both program offices and the missions as well as the administration of the entire agency.

-See also our information on records relating to foreign aid and counterinsurgency in Vietnam from 1950 to 1967.
+See the reference paper on records relating to foreign aid and counterinsurgency in Vietnam from 1950 to 1967.
 This will give some idea of the types of records that exist.

-USAID maintains the Development Experience Clearinghouse containing important documents that researchers might not find in our holdings.
+USAID maintains the Development Experience Clearinghouse containing important documents that researchers might not find in National Archives holdings.